Jefferson County, Texas: Presidential elections

 Membership in political parties in Texas has undergone realignment since the late 20th century, following passage of the Voting Rights Act of 1965 and renewed participation by minorities in the political system.
-Jefferson County has been dominated by Democratic voters in presidential elections: prior to 1965 they were majority white and the party has since attracted many minorities.
+Jefferson County had been dominated by Democratic voters in presidential elections: prior to 1965 they were majority white and the party has since attracted many minorities.
 In many parts of Texas, Republican voters have predominated in presidential elections, especially since the turn of the 21st century.

 In 2004, Jefferson was one of only 18 counties in Texas that gave Senator John Kerry a majority of the popular vote.
 Kerry received 47,050 votes while George W. Bush received 44,412.
 In 2008, Barack Obama won 51.25% of the vote.
 John McCain won 48.38% of the vote.
 Other candidates received 1% of the vote.

 The Democratic trend continued in 2012 when Barack Obama won Jefferson County with 50.34% of the vote, while 48.73% went to Mitt Romney.

-In 2016, Donald Trump won the county by a very narrow margin over Hillary Clinton, becoming the first Republican presidential candidate to win in Jefferson County since 1972.
-Trump carried the county again in 2020, this time with a majority.
-Jefferson County has swung towards the Republican Party in every presidential election since 1992.
+In 2016, Donald Trump won the county by a very narrow margin over Hillary Clinton, becoming the first Republican presidential candidate to win in Jefferson County since Richard Nixon in 1972.
+Trump carried the county again in 2020, this time with a slight majority, as well as in 2024 with an increased majority.

+Criminal justice

+The county has three state correctional facilities and a federal high-security prison in unincorporated areas of the county.
+Together they have a maximum capacity of nearly 9,000 prisoners.